Frequently Asked Questions regarding Q magnet devices:

 c) The comfort factor of wearing a device on a certain part of the body.

-If the nerve you are seeking to have an effect on is for example, the sciatic nerve (runs through the buttocks and down the back of the leg), then since it is a relatively deep and large nerve, it would be best to use the QF28-6 or a small person may use a QF28-3 model.
+If the nerve you are seeking to have an effect on is for example, the sciatic nerve (runs through the buttocks and down the back of the leg), then since it is a relatively deep and large nerve, it would be best to use a larger magnet which penetrates deeper and covers a larger area such as the QF28-6 or a small person may use a QF28-3 model.
 It is recommended to use at least the QF28-3 model over the dorsal column (spine).